NOTE: Our Annual Fundraiser is over for the 2022-2023 winter/spring season.

 The ultimate goal of the Atlas is to gather and disseminate the data that are needed on the reptiles and amphibians of Vermont in a way that involves and informs Vermont individuals and organizations so that they can become more informed and effective stewards of wildlife habitat.

-- We will continue to work with the local press to get information out on the natural history and conservation of all of Vermont’s reptiles and amphibians.
-Although reptiles and amphibians are our area of expertise, they serve as vehicles for conservation of all living things in Vermont.
+We will continue to work with the local press to get information out on the natural history and conservation of all of Vermont’s reptiles and amphibians.
+Although reptiles and amphibians are our area of expertise, they serve as vehicle for conservation of all living things in Vermont.

-- Coordinates: Over the next year, we hope to add lat long coordinates to all records of common herps from two more Vermont counties.
+- Coordinates – We continue to add latitude and longitude coordinates to all records of common herps from Vermont.
 All new records have lat longs assigned to them and all rare and unusual species have been assigned coordinates, but older records of more common herps still need lat longs assigned to them.
+We are also reviewing all reports of rare species to make sure the lat long coordinates are accurate.
+We have one young wildlife biologist working 20 hours per week this winter on this project.

-- Field Surveys: We will personally fill in new town records or update historic records for ~twenty towns.
+- Field Surveys – We will personally fill in new town records or update historic records for ~fifty Vermont towns.

 Donate | Swag | Goals | Progress | Awards